 Returns true if the sequence of elements of searchString converted to a String is the same as the corresponding elements of this object (converted to a String) starting at position.
 Otherwise returns false.

-position: numberGets a substring beginning at the specified location and having the specified length.
+Optional position: numberGets a substring beginning at the specified location and having the specified length.

 The starting position of the desired substring.
 The index of the first character in the string is zero.

-length: numberThe number of characters to include in the returned substring.
+Optional length: numberThe number of characters to include in the returned substring.

 A legacy feature for browser compatibility